 A PhD in Biotechnology guarantees a well-reputed and high-paying job in advanced research areas, either in academia or industry.
 It adds knowledge and expertise in the life science domain, enhancing the intellect of an individual.

-- A person with a PhD in Biotechnology can work in research industries, universities, diagnostic labs, the pharmaceutical industry, etc.
+- A person with a Biotechnology PhD can work in research industries, universities, diagnostic labs, the pharmaceutical industry, etc.

 - They can also turn into entrepreneurs with ground-breaking research and development ideas that benefit society.